 Purpose

-The purpose of the proposed work is to update the TM synchronization and coding blue book (CCSDS 131.0-B) for introducing transfer frames slicing.
+The purpose of the proposed work is to create a new book that documents transfer frames slicing in one place, such that it can be adopted in combination with synchronization and coding books (CCSDS 131.0-B, 131.2-B, 131.3-B, and 142.0-B).

 Key Technical Features

-The updated Blue Book, with respect the current issue, will include the introduction of an optional slicer that allows to decouple the transfer frame length from the codeword/codeblock length.
+The new Blue Book will document an optional slicer that allows decoupling of the transfer frame length from the codeword/codeblock length, and replaces the transfer frame interface specifications in CCSDS 131.0-B, 131.2-B, 131.3-B, and 142.0-B.

-This will be done by using the same slicing strategy that was adopted for LDPC encoding of a stream of synch-marked transfer frames (SMTFs).
+This will be done by using the same slicing strategy that was adopted in CCSDS 131.0-B for LDPC encoding of a stream of synch-marked transfer frames (SMTFs).

 Benefits

-Currently the CCSDS 131.0-B foresees that all block codes, except LDPC of a SMTFs stream, shall perform the encoding of a transfer frame.
-Thus, the transfer frame length depends on the maximum codeword/codeblock length.
+Currently all of the CCSDS Link Layer documents assume that the selected Coding & Synchronization layer standards set the data link layer frame lengths.
+This couples the data link layer and the coding sub-layer and constrains the frame length options.
+At the same time the CCSDS 131.0-B foresees that all block codes, except LDPC of a SMTFs stream, shall perform the encoding of a single complete transfer frame.
+Thus, the transfer frame length depends directly on the selected codeword/codeblock length and both are delimited by the same Attached Synch Marker (ASM).
 For instance, for RS(223,255), I=5, the transfer frame length shall be fixed to 8920 bits.

-Slicing will instead allow to have a transfer frame length that is independent of the codeword/codeblock length, hence introducing an additional degree of freedom.
-Additionally, although not part of this project, is an enabler for the introduction of variable length frames, that could be potentially introduced in future CCSDS standards, or, act as interface to other standards (e.g., ITU GFP).
+This approach of separating slicing from the frame length will instead allow to have a transfer frame length that is independent of the codeword/codeblock length, hence introducing an additional degree of freedom.
+Additionally, although not part of this project, it is an enabler for the introduction of

+CCSDS variable length frames, that could be potentially enable in future CCSDS C&S standards, or,

+other standards (e.g., ITU GFP), or,

+enabling data link frame sizes to be tuned for the data requirements separate from the codeblock length which can be tuned for error correction and the link characteristics.

 Requirements of prospective missions